Skip to content

 Weed control

-• Research plants you introduce to your garden
+• Research the plants you want to add to your garden to avoid introducing any weed species.

-• Avoid bare ground in your yard, where weeds can easily germinate
+• Avoid leaving bare ground in your yard because weeds can easily grow there.

-• Stop weeds before they go to seed
+• Remove weeds before they go to seed to prevent them from spreading.

-• Beware of wildflower mixes that may contain weed seed
+• Research wildflower mixes before planting them, as they may contain weed seeds.

 Noxious & prohibited noxious weeds